-5. For interest and dividend accounts opened or instruments acquired after 1983, the payee fails to certify to you, under
+5. For interest and dividend accounts opened or instruments acquired after 1983, the payee fails to certify to you, under penalties of perjury, that he or she is not subject to backup withholding under 4, later.

-Except as explained in 2 on page 11, reportable "other" payments are subject to backup withholding only if 1 or 3 on page 11 applies.
+Except as explained in 2 under When to apply backup withholding, later, reportable "other" payments are subject to backup withholding only if 1 or 3 in that section applies.

-If you do not collect and pay over backup withholding from affected payees as required, you may become AUTION liable for any uncollected amount.
+If you do not collect and pay over backup withholding from affected payees as required, you may become liable for any uncollected amount.